Hellmark/decode/README.md

 Uses [Qt6](https://www.qt.io), and [QHotkey](https://github.com/Hellmark/QHotkey), set up to be built using [CMake](https://www.cmake.org)

+## How to use

+### GUI

+Decode's basic operation is pretty simple.
+If you're using the Qt based GUI, it opens up like a text editor, and you can then place the text that you want to encode or decode into the text field, and then select the operation to perform.
+One of the big concepts is the ability to perform multiple operations on a given text to increase difficulty for unintended parties to find the real meaning.

+If you're going to use the RSA encoding, it makes use of GPG private and public pem key files.
+Public to encode, and private to decode.
+You can save a default key in settings and when performing an RSA action, select a different key if desired or remain with the default.

+### Commandline

+Decode's base operations are also include for use from a CLI.
+Make use of the following flags when using at the commandline

+- **-i** or **--input**
+  - specify the path of the file used for input

+- **-o** or **--output** (optional)
+  - specify the path of the file used for output.
+If none are specified, it will output to stdout.

+- **-f** or **--function**
+  - specify whether to **encode** or **decode**

+- **-c** or **--codec**
+  - declare which codec to use.
+Available options are base64, rot13, caesar, binary, hex, piglatin, atbash, morse, aes, rsa

+- **-k** or **--key** (only for AES or RSA codecs)
+  - state the key to be used for encoding or decoding.
+For AES, this is a text string like a password.
+For RSA, this would be the path for the gpg key file.

+- **-h** or **--help**
+  - this will state the basic CLI options for assistance.

 ## How to build

 Included is a .pro file for use for building using Qt Creator / qmake, and a CMakeLists.txt file for use with CMake.